AngleSideAngle/AngleSideAngle/resume.md

 ### SciBorgs Robotics Team, Bronx Science

-**Programming Department** 11/2021 - Present
+**Programming Department** 11/2021 - present

-- Maintains a high quality robotics codebases with a team using Java, git and GitHub
+- Maintains robotics codebases with a team using Java, WPILib, git, and GitHub
-- Researched and taught important aspects of advanced robot code to the rest of the team after we lost all generational knowledge due to Covid-19
+- Researched and taught important aspects of advanced robot code to the rest of the team after we lost generational knowledge during pandemic shutdown
 - Employs intermediate control theory, path following, and state space in order to maximize the robot’s ability at competitions
 - Uses communication and teamwork skills to work efficiently with other members of the ~50 person team

 ### Bronx Science Yearbook, Bronx Science

-**Assistant IT Director** 9/2022 - Present
+**Assistant IT Director** 9/2022 - present

-- Learns IT skills in managing a production LAMP server
+- Utilizes IT skills in managing a production LAMP server
-- Gains experience with tools such as bash, Ubuntu, Apache, and PHP
+- Works with with tools such as bash, Ubuntu, Apache, and PHP
 - Practices photography and writing skills for the yearbook

 ### AtomHacks Committee, Bronx Science

-**Programming Department** 10/2022 - Present
+**Programming Department** 10/2022 - present

 Recently accepted